mesosphere/marathon/docs/docs/persistent-volumes.md

 ### Replication and Backups

-Because tasks are pinned to nodes, your data can be lost if the node is lost.
+Because tasks are pinned to nodes, your data will be lost if the node is lost.
+This is the  case when the Mesos agent is disconnected from the master and does not re-register within a certain timeframe, probably due to a network partition or the agent host crashing.
 If you need to guard against data loss, you must set up replication and backups.

 ### Non-unique Roles